-Over this past year, I have featured hydrangeas frequently on my blog and Instagram.
-I have used white hydrangeas, blue hydrangeas, green hydrangeas, and more!
+Over the past few years, I have featured hydrangeas frequently on my blog and Instagram.
+I have used white hydrangeas, blue hydrangeas, green hydrangeas, and pink hydrangeas, coral hydrangeas, more!

 Here are my blog posts about the Engagement party.

 White hydrangeas are my favorite.
 Here I added fresh limes in the vase to tie in with the green accents on our back porch.
 The vase is a vintage battery jar!
 I own two of these and I am always looking for more.
-They have gotten very popular recently and unfortunately are quite pricey.
+They have gotten very popular recently and unfortunately, some are overpriced.
 If you ever see one for a reasonable price, be sure to buy it!
+(Or call me!)

-My Mother’s Day table was a dream to create.
+My Mother’s Day table from two years ago was a dream to create.
 I made the chandeliers from old vintage lampshades.
-I wrote a tutorial on how I made these chandeliers on my blog post.
+I wrote a tutorial on how I made these chandeliers in a blog post.
 These blue and green hydrangeas are amazing.
 And I used all different vases including a vintage battery jar and two vintage jars from Hungary.